Peak Ergonomics

 Early Intervention

-Each company reports its cost savings is tremendous, their OSHA recordables and workers compensation claims have significantly decreased, employee morale has improved and they have improved overall system performance.
+Early Intervention Photo Collage of before and after Peak Ergonomics Early Intervention ProtocolOur clients report their cost savings are tremendous, OSHA recordables and workers compensation claims have significantly decreased, employee morale has improved and they have improved overall system performance.

-We have met with several thousand employees who are pleased and thankful for our services.
-Early intervention is a system in which employees are encouraged to report fatigue, aching or soreness as early as possible.
+Early intervention is a system in which employees are encouraged to report fatigue, aching, or soreness as early as possible.
 We quickly respond with an assessment of both the worker and workstation.
-We identify and help correct ergonomic risk factors.
-We identify human risk factors and help the worker become a healthier person by coaching them to improve strength, mobility, posture, agility, cardiovascular fitness, and healthy living practices.
-We are experts at reducing the ergonomic risk of the job and improving the healthy work capacity of the employee.
+Next, we identify and help correct ergonomic risk factors.
+Finally, we recognize human risk factors and help workers become healthier by improving strength, mobility, posture, agility, cardiovascular fitness, and healthy living practices.
+As a result, we reduce the ergonomic risk and improve the healthy work capacity of the employee.
+We have had over 20,000 early intervention cases with a success rate of 96%.

 We can help with that!